 Parking in Avignon

-To make parking easier, park-and-ride facilities are available and are served by free shuttles to the city centre.
+To make parking easier, there are a number of park-and-ride facilities with free shuttle buses to the city centre.

-• More than 4,400 free spaces available in the 5 park-and-ride facilities with a guarded service provided from 10am to 2am.
+• More than 4,400 free spaces are available in the 5 park-and-ride sites, with a guarded service from 10am to 2am.

-• Controlled access to the city centre for a peaceful city, open to all, encouraging gentle travel.
+• Controlled access to the city centre for a calmer city, open to all, encouraging gentle travel.

 Bustival

-To make sure you get there and back late, a dozen bus routes are extending their timetables by around 1 hour to make it easier for you to get around.
+To help you get to and from the city late at night, a dozen bus routes are extending their timetables until around 1 a.m. to make it easier for you to get around.

 Avignon, the beating heart of theatrical creation